-The Tier 4 student visa holder may be sent to prison for up to 6 months, fined up to £5,000, liable to be deported and banned from returning to the UK for up to 10 years.
+The student visa holder may be sent to prison for up to 6 months, fined up to £5,000, liable to be deported and banned from returning to the UK for up to 10 years.

-These, or any other breaches discovered by the Home Office, could cause the loss of the University’s Tiers 2, 4 and 5 licenses resulting in them no longer being able to sponsor non UK/EEA national students and employees.
+These, or any other breaches discovered by the Home Office, could cause the loss of the University’s Tiers 2, 5 and student visa licenses resulting in them no longer being able to sponsor non UK/EEA national students and employees.
 Therefore, the University must take a zero tolerance approach to illegal working on campus for the protection of its entire staff and student body.
 The University is determined to prevent work breaches from happening on campus and for this reason, we have put in place some new measures to mitigate the risk of these occurring.

 If the answer to the original question is ‘yes’, the University will need some additional time to process this request, as it will need to gather information from the two different payroll systems across the University and to cap the number of hours to be worked, and paid, via each of these, during a working week.